 South London serviced offices are available now in South Bank with high spec amenities and all inclusive pricing.
 View our featured selection below or call 020 3965 9617 to speak to an expert.

-This business centre is located in a fantastic area in the heart of London.
-Offers a wide range of modern, professional office and studio space.
-Here with the large windows and balconies you will be able to take a break from work and enjoy the river views.
-Amenities here include a welcoming reception area, on-site cafe and a personalised on-site management team on hand to answer any queries and support to help your business thrive.
-Tenants...
+This business centre is located in a fantastic area in the heart of South Bank London, offering a wide range of modern, studio space and professional office space to rent.
+With the large windows and balconies, you will be able to take a break from work and enjoy the river views.
+Amenities here include a welcoming reception area, meeting rooms, air conditioning, an on-site cafe and a personalised management team on hand to help, answering...
 More info

 30 Stamford Street is a welcoming base for start-ups and established companies.
-This coworking community includes shared and private office space across eight floors.
-Options include dedicated and hot desks as well as offices of various sizes for one to eight people.
+This coworking community includes shared or private offices and meeting rooms across eight floors.
+Options include dedicated and hot desks as well as office space to rent in various sizes for one to eight people.
 Larger offices may also be available at the South Bank location.

-The dog-friendly workspace has plenty of unique features, from a dedicated brainstorming and...
+The dog-friendly workspace has plenty of unique features, from dedicated...
 More info

 This modern business centre offers 75,000 square feet of Grade A office space across four floors at 1 Paris Garden.
 A former warehouse building, 1-2 Paris Garden was once used as a printing and distribution centre.
 Much of the building now features modern open plan coworking spaces with dedicated spaces set aside for private offices and breakout areas.